 - Referees – Provide on-course assistance to players with regards to the Rules of Golf and pace of play.
 Referees are appointed by the TGA based on their knowledge of the Rules of Golf and their experience in officiating.
 A passion for and comprehension of the Rules of Golf are a must to become a TGA Referee.

 - Rules Committee Members – Championship volunteers who have successfully demonstrated their willingness to serve and who meet the specified criteria are eligible for appointment to become a TGA Rules Committee Member.
-Members of the TGA Rules Committee are appointed on an annual basis (calendar year) and must have fulfilled all of the following requirements be considered a TGA Rules Committee Member: a) Attended a USGA/PGA Rules of Golf Workshop in last four (4) years and scored 80% or higher on the test OR attended and TGA Rules seminar and scored 80% or higher on the TGA rules test; b) attended a USGA/PGA or TGA Tournament Administration Workshop; c) Volunteered a minimum of 20 TGA tournament days.
+Members of the TGA Rules Committee are appointed on an annual basis (calendar year) and must have fulfilled all of the following requirements to be considered a TGA Rules Committee Member: a) Attended a USGA/PGA Rules of Golf Workshop in last four (4) years and scored 80% or higher on the test OR attended and TGA Rules seminar and scored 80% or higher on the TGA rules test; b) attended a USGA/PGA or TGA Tournament Administration Workshop; c) Volunteered a minimum of 20 TGA tournament days.
 Rules Committee Members have the opportunity to perform special duties such as being assigned as a walking Referee or a Referee in a match.
 Also, Rules Committee Members receive personal invitations to serve at selected events throughout the season.
 TGA Committee members serve a one-year term.
 Their attendance and performance are reviewed annually and must be approved for renewal by the TGA Championship Committee.

 How to Become a Championship Volunteer